A gut-friendly peanut butter protein powder.

 *This is the actual ingredient list of one of the best-selling protein powders in the United States.

-2. Our peanut butter egg white protein powder is dairy-free.
+2. Our peanut butter protein powder is dairy-free.

-3. Our peanut butter egg white protein powder is made with real foods.
+3. Our peanut butter protein powder is made with real foods.

-Instead of protein concentrates or isolates, we use egg whites.
-Egg whites are simply pasteurized and dried before becoming protein powder.
-Unless you have a sensitivity or allergy to eggs, egg white protein is the best protein for your gut.
-Egg whites are low in fiber, low-FODMAP, naturally alkaline, and have the highest protein digestibility-corrected amino acid score (PDCAAS) of any whole food.
-Our customers have experienced fewer digestive issues with egg white protein than with any other type of protein.
+Unless you have an egg sensitivity or allergy, egg white protein stands as the optimal choice for gut health.
+Egg whites are low in fiber, low-FODMAP, naturally alkaline, and possess the highest protein digestibility-corrected amino acid score (PDCAAS) among all whole foods.
+Our customers have reported fewer digestive issues with egg white protein powder compared to other types of protein powder.

 Product Information – 14 servings, 20 grams of protein per serving.
-Handmade in Plymouth, Massachusetts.
+Handmade in Plymouth, Massachusetts in a GFSI-Certified facility inspected by the US Food and Drug Administration (FDA) and Massachusetts Board of Health.

 Refund/Return Policy – We cannot accept returns, sorry.
 We therefore recommend that you order samples before buying a full-size item.
 If an order arrives damaged or spoiled, we will issue a refund or send a replacement at no cost to you.